Skip to content

 • TOKEN_USAGE is honest wherever each bridge threads a typed TokenUsage record through session.usage(...) — done per-runtime but declared universally, because the pipeline surfaces the record on every adapter today.

-• VISION / AUDIO / MULTI_MODAL — Semantic Kernel has no multi-modal surface yet.
-Embabel’s Atmosphere-native dispatch path translates Content.Image into Embabel AgentImage (no audio); the deployed-agent path ignores multi-modal parts, matching Embabel’s own semantics where a deployed @Agent owns its own handling.
-Koog 0.7.3 accepts vision, audio, and multi-modal natively via ContentPart.Image / ContentPart.Audio, but its tool-calling surface (AIAgent.run(String)) only accepts a plain text message — multi-modal + tools together degrade gracefully (the tool path wins with a WARN).
+• VISION / AUDIO / MULTI_MODAL — eleven of the twelve runtimes accept image / multi-modal parts (CrewAI is the exception: its sidecar protocol carries text only).
+Semantic Kernel declares VISION + MULTI_MODAL (its buildChatHistory appends image parts) but not AUDIO — SK 1.5.0 exposes no audio surface.
+AgentScope (ImageBlock / AudioBlock) and Spring AI Alibaba (attachMediaToTrailingUserMessage) declare all three.
+Embabel’s Atmosphere-native dispatch path translates Content.Image into Embabel AgentImage (vision + multi-modal, no audio); the deployed-agent path ignores multi-modal parts, matching Embabel’s own semantics where a deployed @Agent owns its own handling.
+Koog 1.0.0 accepts vision, audio, and multi-modal natively via ContentPart.Image / ContentPart.Audio, but its tool-calling surface (AIAgent.run(String)) only accepts a plain text message — multi-modal + tools together degrade gracefully (the tool path wins with a WARN).
+Anthropic and Cohere accept vision + multi-modal but not audio (their Messages/Chat APIs have no audio block).

 • PROMPT_CACHING — Built-in / Spring AI / LC4j / ADK / Koog all honor the portable CacheHint attached to AgentExecutionContext.
 Mechanism varies per provider (OpenAI prompt_cache_key, Anthropic / Bedrock CacheControl.Bedrock.{FiveMinutes, OneHour}, ADK’s per-request ContextCacheConfig wired via buildRequestRunner).
-Embabel and Semantic Kernel do not expose a caching hook that maps to CacheHint today.
+Embabel, Semantic Kernel, AgentScope, and Spring AI Alibaba do not expose a caching hook that maps to CacheHint today.

 • AGENT_ORCHESTRATION tracks whether the underlying framework owns a multi-agent dispatch loop (ADK LlmAgent, Embabel goal graph, Koog chatAgentStrategy).
-Built-in / Spring AI / LC4j / SK can still participate in @Coordinator fleets — the coordinator dispatches from Atmosphere — but do not own the loop themselves.
+Built-in / Spring AI / LC4j / SK / AgentScope / Spring AI Alibaba can still participate in @Coordinator fleets — the coordinator dispatches from Atmosphere — but do not own the loop themselves.

-• TOOL_CALL_DELTA is Built-in only.
-OpenAiCompatibleClient forwards every delta.tool_calls[].function.arguments fragment through session.toolCallDelta(id, chunk) on both the chat-completions and responses-API streaming paths.
-The six framework bridges cannot emit deltas without bypassing their high-level streaming APIs; they honor the default no-op contract instead.
+• TOOL_CALL_DELTA is declared by Built-in and Cohere.
+OpenAiCompatibleClient forwards every delta.tool_calls[].function.arguments fragment through session.toolCallDelta(id, chunk) on both the chat-completions and responses-API streaming paths, and Cohere’s CohereChatClient.handleToolCallDelta forwards each tool-call-delta event’s argument fragment the same way.
+The remaining ten framework bridges cannot emit deltas without bypassing their high-level streaming APIs; they honor the default no-op contract instead.

 When a framework adds a capability in a new release, update both the runtime’s capabilities() method and the expectedCapabilities() override in its contract test in the same commit.
 The contract test will fail on either side of a drift, which is the intended safety net.